 However, it’s not an easy process.

-The ground needs to be excavated, which is hard to do in freezing temps.
-Once excavated, the concrete needs to be specially treated to ensure it doesn’t cure with bubbles and impurities that will weaken it.
+The ground is rather frozen making it difficult to bore the first few feet of soil.
+Once drilled, the concrete needs to be specially treated to ensure it doesn’t cure with bubbles and impurities that will weaken it.
 Plus, while the concrete cures, it needs to be covered and kept warm with heaters.
 These steps add to the time and cost it takes to install a concrete piled foundation in winter.

 Pouring concrete piles in winter could lead to a product that might not be as reliable as it would be if installed in non-freezing temperatures.